Cubs vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have put together a 47-32 record in games they were favored on the moneyline (winning 59.5% of those games).
+- The Cubs have put together a 47-33 record in games they were listed as the moneyline favorite (winning 58.8% of those games).

-- Chicago has a 7-3 record (winning 70% of its games) when it has played as moneyline favorites of -185 or shorter.
+- Chicago has a 7-4 record (winning 63.6% of its games) when playing as moneyline favorites of -185 or shorter.

-- The implied moneyline probablility in this matchup gives the Cubs a 64.9% chance to win.
+- Based on this matchup's moneyline, the Cubs have an implied win probability of 64.9%.

-- Chicago has played in 145 games with a set over/under, and have combined with its opponents to go over the total 72 times (72-69-4).
+- In the 146 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 72 times (72-70-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!